jnsbyr/esp8266-intexsbh20/README.md

 you can use the Arduino IDE *Tools* menu to upload the content of the *data* subdirectory to the MCU.

-With PlatformIO you should copy the *data* subdirectory from the *src* folder into the project root folder to be able to use the task "Upload Filesystem Image".
+When using PlatformIO you should copy the *data* subdirectory from the *src* folder into the project root folder to be able to use the task "Upload Filesystem Image".

 Example: